 This and other tips to make sure your essays are well formatted are available on the Common App website.

-Top 3 tips for counselors, parents and guardians:
+Top three tips for educators and families

 Understand DACA (citizenship questions for undocumented students).

-Undocumented students or students who currently hold DACA (Deferred Action for Childhood Arrivals) Status will be asked to disclose their citizenship status in the “Profile” section, and should select the following options:
+Undocumented students or students who currently hold DACA (Deferred Action for Childhood Arrivals) status will be asked to disclose their citizenship status in the Profile section and should select the following options:

 - “Other (Non-US)” for citizenship status